Salvelinus willughbii

 Salvelinus willughbii, also known as the Windermere charr or Willoughby's charr, is a cold-water fish in the family Salmonidae.
 Its binomial species name commemorates Francis Willughby.
-They are remnants from the end of the last ice-age, landlocked and isolated in various lakes within Cumbria, England.
-S. willughbii are a subspecies of Arctic charr that inhabit Lake Windermere, Coniston Water, Wast Water, Ennerdale Water, Buttermere, Crummock Water, and Loweswater in The Lake District of Cumbria, England.
-The species has been listed on the IUCN Red List as Critically Endangered due to increased water temperatures, decreased levels of oxygen, and overfishing within Lake Windermere.
+They are remnants from the end of the last ice age, landlocked and isolated in various lakes within Cumbria, England.
+S. willughbii is a subspecies of Arctic charr that inhabit Lake Windermere, Coniston Water, Wast Water, Ennerdale Water, Buttermere, Crummock Water, and Loweswater in The Lake District of Cumbria, England.
+The species has been listed on the IUCN Red List as Critically Endangered due to increased water temperatures, decreased levels of oxygen and overfishing within Lake Windermere.

 Description

-In the fall and winter months, S. willughbii possess long bodies with dark coloration on the top dorsal side, grey coloration near the medial line, and muddled pink coloration on ventral side with a white belly.
+In the autumn and winter months, Salvelinus willughbii possess long bodies with dark colouration on the top dorsal side, grey colouration near the medial line, and muddled pink colouration on ventral side with a white belly.
 Light pink spots run along the body above and slightly below the medial line.
-Both dorsal and caudal fins are dark along with muddled pink coloration of the pelvic, anal, and pectoral fins.
+Both dorsal and caudal fins are dark along with muddled pink colouration of the pelvic, anal, and pectoral fins.
 The head is dark on the top portion and silver on the cheeks.
-In the spring and summer months, coloration lightens and the back turns from dark to blue or even olive in color.
-Coloration on the belly turns more vibrant as well as the coloration on the pelvic, anal, and pectoral fins.
+In the spring and summer months, colouration lightens and the back turns from dark to blue or even olive in colour.
+Colouration on the belly turns more vibrant as well as the colouration on the pelvic, anal, and pectoral fins.
 The head of adult males are conical, and sharper compared to adult females who have a more rounded appearance.
 The mouth in all specimens is white on the lower portion and occasionally dark on the upper portion.

 Normal adult S. willughbii on average reach lengths of 10–12 in and can reach lengths of up to 18 in.
 Adult males on average range from 9–14 oz in weight while females generally range from 8–13 oz.
 The largest recorded specimen from the Lake District caught in 1973 weighed 765 g.
 Dwarf variants do not get as large as the normal type and reach sizes of 7.5 to 8.5 in.
 Dwarf charr on average weigh anywhere from 2.5–4.2 oz.